chuxiaaaa/AntiCheat/docs/README-en.md

 A Lethal Company anti-cheat mod (host-only)

-The default language is Chinese, and you can enable English by changing the Language to "en_us" in the configuration file.
+Default language is Simplified Chinese, you can switch to English by changing the Language via the configuration file.

 ### Introduction

 Discord: https://discord.gg/ZdWr2rKR

-This mod is used to solve the problem of cheating on public servers, ensuring the gaming experience of casual players.
+This mod is used to prevent cheating when hosting the public lobby, to protect the game experience.

-When using the mod, you may encounter "false positives," but this may not necessarily be a problem with the anti-cheat mod.
-Please try deleting all mods except for (BepInExPack and anti-cheat) to reproduce the issue.
-If the false positives no longer occur, it is likely a compatibility issue with the mod.
+While using this mod, you might encounter the false report but that may not the issue on my end.
+Please try to uninstall all the mods except for BepInEx and this mod to reproduce the issue you are encounter.
+If the issue is no longer occur, it's likely a compatibility issue with the mod.

 ### Instructions